 It can also lead to exponentially expensive behavior.
 We call it pathological behavior.

-I created a BFA engine for Xregex.
+I created a DFA [deterministic finite automaton] engine for sregex.
 The performance benchmark looks pretty promising.
 You see the orange part?
-That’s Google 3 2.
+That’s Google RE2.
 The purple one is PCRE JIT.
 The black one’s PCRE interpreter.
 The green one’s PCRE2 interpreter.
 The blue one’s PCRE2 JIT.

 For this case, RE2 plays really badly, but the backtracking engine plays well, especially the JIT1.
-And the Xregex, the other one, is comparable.
+And the sregex, the other one, is comparable.

 For this test case, we can see that RE2 plays better than PCRE, especially better than the interpreter, but we are even a little bit better.

-This use case is from PCRE’s benchmark test read.
-Also, we’re a bit better, the yellow one.
+This use case is from PCRE’s benchmark test suite.
+Also, we’re a bit better (the yellow one).

-This regular expression is extracted from Modern Securities’ code set for a web application firewall (WAF).
+This regular expression is extracted from ModSecurity’s core rule set for web application firewall (WAF) filtering.
 The backtracking engine plays really badly.
 It consumes a lot of CPU time because of backtracking.

-I used to write 2 solid lines of Perl to write a regular expression engine compiler that can generate C code.
-The resulting C code is compiled by CLAN or TCC.
-I cheated a bit just to prove a concept.
+I used about 2000 lines of Perl to write a regular expression engine compiler that can generate C code.
+The resulting C code is compiled by Clang or GCC.
+I cheated a bit just for proof of concept.

-I think my JIT compiler can do better than CLAN TCC because their optimizer is way more generic.
+I think my JIT compiler can do better than Clang GCC because their optimizer is way more generic.